Zadok-01/Miscellaneous-Bits-Pieces/README.md

 it does it using the three integer arguments after they have separated from the date string.
 That function also relies on other functions and constants in the module.

+## aaa
+### (list_one_based_slices.py)
+Have you wondered whether it is possible to have one-based lists in Python (lists whose indices start at one instead onf the usual zero)?

+It is unlikely that anyone would seriously need this, so consider this an intellectual exercise exploring the feasibility of such a thing.

+This class produces a list with support for one-based indices.
+These work as individual indices and as part of slices.
+Zero is considered an invalid index.
+Negative indices work from the end (right hand side) of the list in the conventional manner.